-The sequential calibration procedure thus allows optimizing a limited number of parameters (spatial windows and analog numbers), but the selection of predictor variables, pressure levels and temporal windows have still to be made manually.
-Testing multiple combinations of these is very combinatorial and becomes quickly cumbersome, especially when considering multiple predictors within the same level of analogy.
-Thus, optimizing AMs by means of the sequential technique is laborious when little knowledge on the predictor-predictand relationship or the leading meteorological influences is available.
-Indeed, many combinations of parameters (predictor variables, pressure levels, temporal windows) have to be assessed.
-Moreover, proceeding to the optimization sequentially ignores potential dependencies between the parameters of the method, may they be within a single level of analogy or between them, which could lead to another configuration if the parameters were calibrated together.
-Thus, the risk of ending in a local optimum is high and can not be avoided.
+Thus, the sequential calibration procedure allows the optimization of a limited number of parameters (spatial windows and analog numbers), but the selection of predictor variables, pressure levels, and temporal windows must still be made manually.
+Testing multiple combinations of these presents a very combinatorial problem, which quickly becomes cumbersome, especially when considering multiple predictors within the same level of analogy.
+Thus, optimizing AMs by means of this sequential technique is laborious if little knowledge is available regarding the predictor-predictand relationship or the leading meteorological influences.
+Indeed, many combinations of parameters (predictor variables, pressure levels, and temporal windows) must be assessed.
+Moreover, proceeding to the optimization sequentially ignores potential dependencies between the parameters of the method, whether they are within a single level of analogy or between multiple levels, which could lead to another configuration if the parameters were calibrated together.
+Thus, there is a high risk of ending in a local optimum, and this can not be avoided.

-When creating the sequential calibration procedure, \citet{Bontron2004} was aware of the problem of dependencies between parameters and wrote: ''\textit{We perceive here the combinatorial aspect of our problem: variables and spatial windows are not independent.
+When creating this sequential calibration procedure, \citet{Bontron2004} was aware of the problem of dependencies between parameters, and wrote: ''\textit{We perceive here the combinatorial aspect of our problem: variables and spatial windows are not independent.
 We will present our results by first searching the best variable (e.g., selection of the pressure level and the temporal window for the geopotential height) on a chosen spatial window, and next, the best window for the chosen variable.
-However, even by repeating the process, are we sure to obtain the optimal combination?}''.
-And later in his work: ''\textit{Our approach, which is again to vary the parameters one by one -- the others being fixed in a more or less arbitrary manner -- may therefore not exactly lead us to the optimal solution}''. \citet{Bliefernicht2010} has also faced the combinatorial issue of AMs parameters and concluded that one needs to be an expert to have a sense of their respective influence, sensitivity and nonlinear interactions. \citet{BenDaoud2010}, when calibrating an AM, also stated that ''\textit{the combinatory aspect related to the calibration was found to be too high for all the parameters to be calibrated simultaneously}''.
-Simultaneous calibration of all parameters has never been undertaken so far.
+However, even by repeating the process, are we sure to obtain the optimal combination?}'' Later in his work, he also wrote: ''\textit{Our approach, which is again to vary the parameters one by one -- the others being fixed in a more or less arbitrary manner -- may therefore not exactly lead us to the optimal solution}.'' \citet{Bliefernicht2010} has also confronted the combinatorial issue for the parameters of AMs, and concluded that one must be an expert in order to have a sense of their respective influence, sensitivity, and nonlinear interactions.
+When calibrating an AM, \citet{BenDaoud2010} also stated that ''\textit{the combinatory aspect related to the calibration was found to be too high for all the parameters to be calibrated simultaneously}.''
+The simultaneous calibration of all parameters has not been undertaken so far.

-Another optimization strategy is proposed by \citet{Junk2015}, and allows for an automatic calibration of weights applied to the different predictors when processing the analogy criteria (distance function).
-Their strategy consists in a brute-force assessment of all possible combinations.
-This approach is possible in their implementation, as predictors are considered at a unique point (interpolated to the location of interest), at fixed hours, and at preselected pressure levels, leaving only the weights to be optimized.
-In the presently used AM (described in section \ref{sec:am}), the number of parameters to optimize makes it impossible to proceed to a brute-force strategy.
+Another optimization strategy, proposed by \citet{Junk2015}, allows for an automatic calibration of weights applied to the different predictors when processing the analogy criteria (distance function).
+Their strategy consists of a brute-force assessment of all possible combinations.
+This approach is possible in their implementation, because predictors are considered at a unique point (interpolated to the location of interest), at fixed hours, and at preselected pressure levels, leaving only the weights to be optimized.
+In the presently employed AM (described in Section \ref{sec:am}), the number of parameters to optimize makes it impossible to proceed with a brute-force strategy.